cloudmesh-community/fa18-523-56/paper/paper.md

 NiFi's main features are:

 * *Guaranteed delivery*: use purpose-built persistent write-ahead log and content repository to ensure guaranteed delivery in an effective way
 * *Web-based user interface*: easy to use web-based GUI with drag and drop features that allows users to build, schedule, control, and monitor dataflow
 * *Provenance*: provide ability to track data flows through the systems with audit trail and traceability functionalities
 * *Queue Prioritization*: provide the ability to configure and prioritize job flow and determine the order of events
 * *Secure*: provide and support multiple security protocols and encryptions, as well as authorization management
 * *Extensibility*: provide flexibility by allowing pre-built and built-your-own extension the be integrated
 * *Scalability*: supports scale-out by clustering architecture as well as scale-up and scale-down [@www-nifi] [@fa18-523-56-www-nifi-homepagetechdoc]

+:o: citation placement unclear.

 ## NiFi Architecture